00Days

 Conclusion

 The best passwordless login plugin is the one that matches how your users actually log in.
-For email-only sites, Magic Login (Handyplugins) and Passwordless Login (Cozmoslabs) are excellent, lightweight choices and deserve their popularity.
-But the moment you need more than email — SMS, OTP, QR codes — or you need real security throttling, WooCommerce/EDD support, and developer controls in one place, the email-only plugins run short and Magic Link becomes the natural pick.
-Install it on staging, enable the methods your audience needs, and test one login per role before you commit.
+For simple sites, Magic Login (Handyplugins) and Passwordless Login (Cozmoslabs) are excellent, lightweight choices and deserve their popularity.
+But the moment you need real security throttling, WooCommerce/EDD support, and developer controls in one place — or you want SMS and QR login on the roadmap for later — the barebones plugins run short and Magic Link becomes the natural pick.
+Install it on staging, enable email login, and test one login per role before you commit.

 FAQs